Tree Equity Score Methodology

 Step 4: Tree Equity Score

-Tree equity Score is calculated by multiplying the Baseline Gap Score by the Equity Index, simply:
+Tree Equity Score, TES, is calculated by multiplying the Baseline Gap Score by the Equity Index, simply:

-A lower tree equity score indicates a greater priority for tree canopy.
+A lower Tree Equity Score indicates a greater priority for closing the tree canopy gap.